code-lab-org/nost-tools/docs/source/operators_guide/modules/mqttProtocol.rst

   * message:
                 The data transmitted through AMQP, consisting of a set of properties (including headers and routing information) and a binary payload.

+  * routing key:
+                A message attribute used by exchanges to determine how to route the message to queues.
+In topic exchanges, it's a dot-separated string that supports wildcard matching.

+  * virtual host:
+                A way to segregate applications using the same AMQP server.
+Each virtual host has its own exchanges, queues, and bindings, providing isolation between different applications.

+  * message durability:
+                A property that determines whether messages survive broker restarts.
+Durable messages are written to disk, while non-durable messages are kept only in memory.

+  * queue durability:
+                A property that determines whether a queue survives broker restarts.
+Durable queues are recreated upon broker restart, preserving their bindings.

+  * persistent delivery:
+                A message delivery mode that ensures messages are saved to disk.
+Even if the server crashes before delivery, the message will be recovered and delivered when the server restarts.

+  * acknowledgments (acks):
+                Confirmations sent from consumers to the broker when messages are successfully processed.
+This allows the broker to know when it's safe to remove messages from queues.

+  * negative acknowledgments (nacks):
+                Signals from consumers to the broker indicating that message processing failed and the message should be either requeued or discarded.

+  * prefetch count:
+                A consumer setting that limits the number of unacknowledged messages the broker will deliver.
+This prevents consumers from being overwhelmed with too many messages at once.

+  * quality of service (QoS):
+                In AMQP, this refers to the delivery guarantees offered by the protocol: at-most-once, at-least-once, or exactly-once delivery semantics.

+  * dead letter exchange:
+                A special exchange where messages are sent when they cannot be delivered to their intended queue, typically due to message expiration or rejection.

+  * TTL (Time-To-Live):
+                A message or queue property that specifies how long messages should live before being automatically removed or sent to a dead letter exchange.

 |

 Message Routing with Exchange Types